luismisanchez/test/readme.md

     ayuda: To abort and get back to the state before "git rebase", run "git rebase --abort".
     No se pudo aplicar abbe42a... readme updated

-After fixing the conflicts by hand in the editor/IDE we should:
+After fixing the conflicts manually in the editor/IDE we should:

     luismi@MacBook-Air-de-Luis GIT % git add readme.md